flyve-mdm/doc/source/getting-started/index.rst

    Values:

    * Unspecified: no complexity specified.
-   * Something:
+   * Something: requires a password but without a specific requirement.
    * Numeric: numbers only.
-   * Alphabetic: letters only.
+   * Alphabetic: letters or other symbols.
    * Alphanumeric: numbers and letters.
    * Complex: a combination of numbers, letters and symbols.
 * Reset password: if a pasword is forgotten, it resets it to a new value.